Futurescapes: Communicating Your Big Idea Through an Immersive Experience

 If you’re stuck and having trouble adding detail to your futurescape, consider the following questions:

-• How might your innovation be used in unexpected, weird, or unintentional ways?
+- How might your innovation be used in unexpected ways or adapted to different niche applications?

 How might your innovation impact what someone sees?
 Hears?
 Smells?
 Feels?